Selection of Applicants for Associate Degree Programs

 New York, NY 10001-5992

 - Applicants will submit a personal essay online after receiving an email with instructions to access MyFIT (myfit.fitnyc.edu).

 - Applicants to School of Art and Design programs will receive portfolio requirements specific to their major, and submission instructions.

 All applications are reviewed in the order they are received and are completed.
-An application is complete when all transcripts, essays and other required materials are on file in the Admissions Office.
+An application is complete when all transcripts, essays, and other required materials are on file in the Admissions Office.
 Applicants should refer to information specific to their intended program of study for requirements.
-In addition, all applicants whose native language is not English must provide an official Test of English as a Foreign Language (TOEFL) score, International English Language Testing System (IELTS) score, or Pearson Test of English (PTE) score.
+In addition, all applicants whose native language is not English must provide an official Test of English as a Foreign Language (TOEFL) score, International English Language Testing System (IELTS) score, Pearson Test of English (PTE) score, or a Duolingo English Test score.
 This includes applicants who have been living in the United States.

 Domestic and international applicants use the same application when seeking admission to FIT.
 Visit fitnyc.edu/admissions for additional information.